Selected

 Its further extension, to be completed in 2010, will

-eventually raise the volume to nine million passengers
+eventually raise the volume to nine million

-facilities provides also for a train station, a
+terminal facilities provides also for a train

-Royalty in Krakow
+British Royalty in Krakow

 British Prince Charles and his wife Camilla descended